ajaysub110/starter-academic/content/publication/turner2022mlGeNN/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Under Review in *Neuromorphic Computing and Engineering*
+publication: In *Neuromorphic Computing and Engineering*
 # publication_short: In *ArXiv*

 # abstract: